jolienguyen28/Applicant-Tracking-System/README.md

 # ATS Resume ExPeRt

 ATS Resume ExPeRt is a Streamlit-based application that leverages Google’s generative AI API to evaluate resumes against job descriptions.
 The tool allows users to upload a resume (PDF format) and provides feedback on the resume's alignment with specified job roles.
 This feedback includes an overall percentage match and a professional evaluation.
+Demo video: https://drive.google.com/file/d/1bn1jkH2dVbOuh8MuA-8FVjBIhS4iQWBC/view?usp=sharing

 ## Features